 The Idea Of You by Robinne Lee

-When thirty-nine-year-old L.A. art gallery owner meets Hayes Campbell, the member of world-famous August Moon, the unthinkable happens.
+When thirty-nine-year-old Los Angeles. art gallery owner meets Hayes Campbell, the member of world-famous August Moon, the unthinkable happens.
 They develop a passionate and genuine relationship.
 But their age difference complicates things.
 To be in a relationship with a twenty years old boy whom the whole world idolizes makes Solène anxious.

 Yet they travel together and navigate their relationships through each other’s careers.
 But when the time comes Solène has to choose between her romantic relationship and her daughter.